Skip to content

 • name — A unique identifier for the oversight body.

 • guardrail_strength (0–100) — The intensity of the structural guardrails enforced by this body.
-Higher values increase the systemic Λ\Lambda (stabilizing capacity) across the entire simulation, making it harder for any single model to destabilize the system.
+Higher values increase system resilience across the simulation, making it harder for any single model to destabilize the system.

 • response_latency (0–100) — How quickly the oversight body reacts to destabilizing events.
 Lower values mean faster response.
 High latency weakens the effective guardrail strength because the oversight body cannot compensate for rapid shocks in time.

-Under the Hood: The oversight body translates into a global increase in the engine’s structural resistance (Λ\Lambda), modulated by the response latency.
-A high-strength, low-latency body acts as a strong damping force; a high-strength, high-latency body can still be overwhelmed by rapid cascading failures.
+A high-strength, low-latency oversight body acts as a strong stabilizing force; a high-strength, high-latency body can still be overwhelmed by rapid cascading failures.

 Simulations are dynamic.
 A core tenet of AI safety is that models evolve via updates, hardware expansions, or adversarial jailbreaks during runtime.